“We didn’t know we were making memories, we just knew we were having fun”

-1. Choose clothing carefully
+1. Choose the right clothing

-Have your clothing chosen way in advance and make sure that your outfit choices are comfortable and attractive.
+Have your clothing chosen in advance and make sure that your outfit choices are comfortable and attractive.

 What do your dream family photos look like?
 If they are soft and elegant?
-Chose neutral colors with soft, flowing fabrics…. think creams, very soft pastels, oatmeals, light browns, tans, grays, and slate blues.
+Choose neutral colors with soft, flowing fabrics…. think creams, very soft pastels, oatmeals, light browns, tans, grays, and slate blues.

 Want to showcase the fun and spunky side of your family?
 Choose coordinating colors (but not matchy matchy) with bold accent colors, such as hues of gray with yellow or bright red accents.

-Tip- Adding fun accessories like flowers crowns, leis, sunglasses, hats, etc. can add a modern twist and sassy flair to your images.
+Tip- Adding fun accessories like flowers crowns, leis, sunglasses, hats, etc. can add a modern polynesian twist and sassy flair to your images.